-INDICATORS: a. collaborating with community and provincial agencies to address the needs of students and their families.

-COMPETENCY: (3) Visionary Leadership

-INDICATORS: c. promoting in the school community a common

-understanding of and support for the school authority's goals, priorities and strategic initiatives.

-COMPETENCY: (6) School Authority Operations and Resources

-INDICATORS: e. establishing data-informed strategic planning and decision-making processes that are responsive to changing operations and the achievement of its goals and priorities.
+COMPETENCY: INDICATORS: (1) Building Effective Relationships a. collaborating with community and provincial agencies to address the needs of students and their families.
+COMPETENCY: INDICATORS: (3) Visionary Leadership c. promoting in the school community a common understanding of and support for the school authority's goals, priorities and strategic initiatives.
+COMPETENCY: INDICATORS: (6) School Authority Operations and Resources e. establishing data-informed strategic planning and decision-making processes that are responsive to changing contexts.
+COMPETENCY: INDICATORS: (7) Supporting Effective Governance I. facilitating ongoing public communication about the board's operations and the achievement of its goals and priorities.

-INDICATORS: I. facilitating ongoing public communication about the board's
+Education Act

+Board responsibilities

+33(1) A board, as a partner in education, has the responsibility to

-- (b) be accountable and provide assurances to students, parents, the community and the Minister for student achievement of learning outcomes, - (c) provide, where appropriate, for the engagement of parents, students, staff and the community, including municipalities and the local business community, in board matters, including the board's plans and the achievement of goals and targets within those plans,
+(b) be accountable and provide assurances to students, parents, the community and the Minister for student achievement of learning outcomes,

+(c) provide, where appropriate, for the engagement of parents, students, staff and the community, including municipalities and the local business community, in board matters, including the board's plans and the achievement of goals and targets within those plans,